 BCI Minerals Limited, through its wholly owned subsidiary Mardie Minerals Pty Ltd, is proposing to develop a salt and sulphate of potash (SOP) operation, and associated export facility approximately 80 km southwest of Karratha, WA.

-Mardie Minerals has prepared the Environmental Review Document in accordance with EPA procedures and it is available for public review.
-The Environmental Review Document describes the proposal, the likely environmental impacts and the proposed management measures.
-It can be downloaded using the link below.
+Mardie Minerals has prepared Environmental Review Documents in respect of the original Definitive Feasibility (‘DFS’) Study for the Mardie Project, and in respect of the updated Optimised Feasibility Study (‘OFS’) for the Mardie Project, in accordance with EPA procedures.
+The Environmental Review Documents describe the proposal, the likely environmental impacts and the proposed management measures.
+They can be downloaded using the links below.